 It is unclear how deadly the new virus is.
 Although severe cases can cause pneumonia and death, there may be many cases of milder disease going undetected.
 Many of those who have died had pre-existing medical conditions or were elderly, those with weakened immune systems.

 The new coronavirus can be transmitted from person to person, although it is not clear how easily that happens.
-Majority of the cases so far are in people who have been in Wuhan, family members of those infected, or medical workers.

 Transmission is most likely through close contact with an infected person via particles in the air from coughing or sneezing, or by someone touching an infected person or object with the virus on it and then touching their mouth, nose or eyes.

 Doctors in China have also said that pregnant women infected with the new coronavirus may be able to pass it to their unborn children.

 No, antibiotics do not work against viruses, only bacteria.